USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

 <donotperformfinalaggregation selected="false"/>
 ```

 *selected* is a boolean flag that is used for debugging purposes.
 If left unselected, MOVES will write data to the output database at the level of detail at which it calculates emissions.
-This element is not necessary to complete a MOVES run and may be omitted from a runspec.
+This element is not necessary to complete a MOVES run and may be omitted from a RunSpec.

 ## Lookuptableflags